-Figure 32: Superframe Descriptor element
+Figure 39: Superframe Descriptor element

-Superframe Number: The number of the subsequent superframe.
-Wrapping integer as described in 5.2.2.
+Beacon Number: Continuous number ideitifying each beacon frame and corresponding (hence current) superframe.
+The number is a wrapping integer as described in 5.2.2 and corresponds to the macBeaconNumber PIB attribute.

-Total Superframe Slots: The number of superframe slots in the subsequent superframe.
+Total Superframe Slots: The number of superframe slots in the current superframe.
 Devices associated with the OWPAN or attempting association shall set their macNumSuperframeSlots PIB attribute to the value contained in this field.

-Superframe Slot Duration: The duration of a single superframe slot.

 CAP Slot Width: The number of superframe slots per CAP slot.

-CAP Slots: The number of CAP slots included in the subsequent CAP.
+CAP Slots: The number of CAP slots included in the CAP of the current superframe.

 Variable Element Container: A Variable Element Container element, containing one or more elements.
 Capability List Element